oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - Explain clearly what you did to tackle the issue (at a minimum, point to which file(s) you modified and describe the changes you made).
 You can include code snippets if you like.
 - @-mention the leads of the corresponding project (you can find their details [here](https://github.com/orgs/oppia/projects)), letting them know you'd like to work on it and when you can submit a PR by.

 If your proof looks good and your explanation makes sense, we'll assign the issue to you.
-Once assigned, feel free to submit a PR by following the [[instructions for making a PR|Rules-for-making-PRs]].
-We recommend actively working to get your PR merged once you are assigned, because we will de-assign contributors if the PR is closed for being stale or there is no activity after the initial assignment.
+Once assigned, feel free to submit a PR and get it merged by following the [[instructions for making a PR|Rules-for-making-PRs]].
+We recommend actively working to merge your PR soon after getting assigned, because we will de-assign contributors if the PR is closed for being stale or there is no activity after the initial assignment.

 > [!IMPORTANT]
 > Please follow the [[PR instructions|Rules-for-making-PRs]] carefully, otherwise your PR review may be delayed or your PR may be closed.